kernel-community/convo-app/README.md

 ### Connect

-- Please reach out if you're looking to set up the app locally and need guidance ([t.me/probablyangg](https://t.me/probablyangg))
+- Please reach out in the Chat if you're looking to set up the app locally and need guidance: ([Building Convo Chat](https://t.me/buildingconvochat))
 - To stay updated with the latest changes in the app subscribe to the telegram channel [t.me/startaconvo](https://t.me/startaconvo)